candykush2025/pos-candy-kush/PRINT_JOB_API_ANDROID.md

 **Job stuck in "processing":**

+- Go to Firebase Console → Firestore → `printQueue` collection
+- Delete the stuck job document
-- Call `DELETE /api/print` to clear all jobs
+- Or call `DELETE /api/print` to clear all jobs
-- Or wait for server restart (clears in-memory queue)

 **Duplicate prints:**